 <httpProtocol> <customHeaders> <remove name="ETag"/> <add name="ETag" value="""" /> </customHeaders> </httpProtocol>

-Luckily you can use an IIS URL Rewrite Outbound Rule to rewrite, and remove, the ETags response header.
+Unfortunately removing the ETag response header is not an easy task on Windows Server IIS web servers.
+Luckily you can use an IIS URL Rewrite Outbound Rule in Windows Server to rewrite, and remove, the ETags response header.
 And here is how.

 You have to use an Outbound Rule to remove Etag headers.
 Use the following URL Rewrite Outbound Rule in your web.config, to remove the ETag header: